This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 Before you even cook it, you must make sure you bring home the tastiest eggplant possible.
 The flavor won’t be quite right if it is too ripe or not ripe enough.

-Squeeze the eggplant – this is the best way to tell if it is good or not.
+Squeeze the eggplant – this is the best way to tell whether it is good.
 It should feel slightly firm but not too hard.
 If you push on it with your fingers and it is too soft, don’t buy it.